sighack/sighack.github.io/_posts/2018-02-14-fun-with-poisson-disk-sampling.md

 title: "Fun With Poisson Disk Sampling"
 author: Manohar Vanga
 image: http://sighack.com/public/images/fun-with-poisson-disk-sampling/553-lowres.png
-description: This post explores four different styles of images that can be generated using a simple Poisson disk sampling algorithm
+description: This post explores different styles of images that can be generated using a simple Poisson disk sampling algorithm
 ---

 In my last post, I showed [how to implement Bridson's algorithm for Poisson disk sampling](poisson-disk-sampling-bridsons-algorithm).
 You might be wondering where it might be useful.
-Below I show four examples of how it can be used.
+Below I show some examples of how it can be used.

 **Click the images below to view a high-resolution version.
 WARNING: some